Superbasil3/build-failure-analyser-action/README.md

 ---

 ## Config testing
-You can check the json of rules and/or validate against a lot file on the [build-failure-analyser-action GitHub Page](https://superbasil3.github.io/build-failure-analyser-action/)
+You can check the json of rules and/or validate against a log file on the [build-failure-analyser-action GitHub Page](https://superbasil3.github.io/build-failure-analyser-action/)